 By and large, referred and returning patients should account for the majority of your practice’s business.
-Thus, if we take Practice ABC’s 60%, 30% and 10% breakdown from #5, we have a fantastic baseline for optimization.
-For example, from here we could run an internal marketing campaign with the goal of improving referrals by 10%.
-Once that goal is met, we can identify what tactics worked well, who those tactics worked on, and plan future campaigns.
+Thus, if we take Practice ABC’s 60%, 30%, and 10% breakdown from #5, we have a fantastic baseline for optimization.
+For example, from here, we could run an internal marketing campaign with the goal of improving referrals by 10%.
+Once that goal is met, we can identify what tactics worked well, and who those tactics worked on, and plan future campaigns.

 7. There Is Way Less Competition

 This is one of the most beautiful aspects of loyalty marketing.
-Unlike new patient acquisition, you have already converted the patient, or referring patient.
+Unlike new patient acquisition, you have already converted the patient or referring the patient.
 Thus, the biggest challenge has been overcome.
 Now all efforts can be made to ensure the patient continues to refer and return.
-Ultimately, the goal of loyalty marketing is to create future referring and returning patients from individuals who were not even considering cosmetic surgery.
+Ultimately, loyalty marketing aims to create future referring and returning patients from individuals who were not even considering cosmetic surgery.

 8. It Beats Paying For Ads